jeffpar/pcjs.v1/blog/2014/09/30/README.md

 Property names with all UPPER-CASE letters (with optional numbers and/or underscores) represent constants.

-I originally adopted this rule in part because it's a popular C language convention, but also because it made it easy to write a preprocessing script (see the PCjs Grunt task "prepjs") that replaced all such property references with the corresponding property values and then removed the original property definitions.
+I originally adopted this rule in part because it's a popular C language convention, but also because it made it easy to write a preprocessing script (see the PCjs Grunt task [prepjs](/modules/grunts/prepjs/)) that replaced all such property references with the corresponding property values and then removed the original property definitions.
 Of course, this convention also depended on the properties never being modified *or* enumerated.

-I later discovered that Google's Closure Compiler does an excellent job of automatically inlining properties that are never modified or enumerated, so the "prepjs" preprocessing script is no longer used, but I've stuck with the UPPER-CASE convention.
+I later discovered that Google's Closure Compiler does an excellent job of automatically inlining properties that are never modified or enumerated, so the [prepjs](/modules/grunts/prepjs/) preprocessing script is no longer used, but I've stuck with the UPPER-CASE convention.

 I don't bother with JSDoc *@const* annotations, because 1) the project contains far too many constants, 2) all the constants are already effectively annotated by virtue of being UPPER-CASE, and 3) there is no noticeable